Skip to content

 How to choose a vulnerability scanner

-In 2023 alone, approximately 29,000 new vulnerabilities were discovered.
+In 2025 alone, we're expected to reach approximately 50,000 disclosed vulnerabilities.
 With this number growing each year, IT teams increasingly need to rely on security tools like vulnerability scanners to keep their environments secure (and the cold, hard fear of data breaches to a minimum).

 When choosing a vulnerability scanner for your organization, here are some important features to consider.